ShamylZakariya/Platformer/NOTES.md

     - It has methods to play an "interrupting" music track (the drawer opening sound, the got a powerup sound)

 BUGS:
+    - Short flash of scene at game start as palette shift takes an update cycle to apply via game_controller::handle_message
     - Powerups stopped blinking!?

 TODO: